MICROSIDE-TECHNOLOGY/NanoCoreX/Extended-API.md

 # Extended Arduino API

-MegaCoreX is Arduino compatible out of the box, but also includes extra functionality that's not available on the official Arduino "megaavr" core.
-This is functionality that I personally have been missing in the official Arduino API, and have added to MegaCoreX instead.
+NanoCoreX is Arduino Nano compatible out of the box, but also includes extra functionality that's not available on the official Arduino "megaavr" core.

-My goal isn't to "Arduino wrap" all hardware functionality the megaAVR-0 series brings to the table, but to expose functionality advanced users may benefit from and actually use.
-If you have a very niche application that utilizes one of the more obscure features the chip has, you're probably better off writing the low-level code yourself.
-Very spesific needs for ADC readings?
-Obscure timer needs?
-Read the approperiate Microchip application note w!

 ## Table of contents
 * [Analog read resolution](#analog-read-resolution)